composablehorizons/compose-icons/icons-bootstrap-outline-cmp/README.md

-# Bootstrap outline icons for Compose Multiplatform
+# Bootstrap Outline icons for Compose Multiplatform

-A Compose Multiplatform icon library with all available Bootstrap outline icons.
+A Compose Multiplatform icon library with all available Bootstrap Outline icons.

 ## Installation